With most AI chatbots and AI text generators, the best models sit behind a paywall.

-- Microsoft Copilot offers GPT-4 completely free with internet access and no registration required
+- Microsoft Copilot offers GPT-4-class models completely free with internet access and no registration required

 Why Aren't GPT-4 and GPT-4o Usually Free?

-Here's a quick overview of what a 10,000-word blog article costs:
+Here's a quick overview of API costs for a 10,000-word blog article:

 With millions or billions of generated words per month, this can quickly become expensive for tool and app providers.